-- Attendance is essential in this course. - That is why I expect each student to be present in every lecture of this course. - Take-Home Examinations: (%30 of grade) There will be 4 or 5 take-home examinations (depending on our speed), each with a due date of 1 (or 2) week(s). - Important Issues concerning take-home examinations: - Students are encouraged to work together.
+• Attendance is essential in this course.

+That is why I expect each student to be present in every synchronous lecture (either physically or online) of this course.

+• Take-Home Examinations: (%30 of grade) There will be 4 or 5 take-home examinations (depending on our speed), each with a due date of 1 (or 2) week(s).

+Important Issues concerning take-home examinations:

+- Students are encouraged to work together.
 Thus, come together and do the questions in a group.
-But, no outsiders under any circumstances!
-This cooperative work permit extends only to your fellow students, and if I catch you getting your homework done by an outside party (with or without compensation), I will pursue this with all the disciplinary regulations available. - Notice that these are not homework assignments but take-home examinations.
-Thus, according to YÖK regulations, they are subject to disciplinary regulations. - Each student has to submit his/her work separately.
+BUT, no outsiders under any circumstances!
+This cooperative work permit extends only to your fellow students, and if I catch you getting your homework done by an outside party (with or without compensation), I will pursue this with all the disciplinary regulations available.

+Notice that these are not homework assignments but take-home examinations.
+Thus, according to YÖK regulations, they are subject to disciplinary regulations.

+- Each student has to submit his/her work separately.
 I will not accept "group answers".
 Those who submit such work will get 0 from that particular work. - The front page of the work MUST contain all the names of the students that you worked with.
 These names have to be listed in a "list of collaborators". - As the answer keys will be posted online at the due date, no late take-home examinations will be accepted.
-This is a strict rule, so please adjust yourselves accordingly. - Further details about the procedure(s) to be applied in relation to take-home examinations will be announced via SUCourse.

-• Midterm: (%30 of grade) There will be one midterm.
+This is a strict rule, so please adjust yourselves accordingly. - Midterm: (%30 of grade) There will be one midterm.